microsoft/Kusto-Query-Language/doc/bag-unpackplugin.md

 ---
 title: bag_unpack plugin - Azure Data Explorer
-description: Learn how to use the bag_unpack() function to unpack a dynamic column. ms.reviewer: alexans ms.topic: reference ms.date: 11/03/2022
+description: Learn how to use the bag_unpack plugin to unpack a dynamic column. ms.reviewer: alexans ms.topic: reference ms.date: 11/03/2022